unrealwork/atsd-use-cases/research/chicago-crime-stats/README.md

 two points), the police have become afraid of becoming the next "viral video" and are less willing to go out, put themselves on the line, and prevent murders and make narcotics involved arrests.

 Can this really be true?
 Have the police become less engaged in saving the city of Chicago?
 Below is a figure showing the monthly homicide count in Chicago with breakdown by arrest.
 The red represents murders that resulted in an arrest at the time of the incident, while grey represents murders without any arrests made.
-We can see that December 2016 had 57 murders.
+December 2016 had 57 murders.
 Of these murders, 55 had no arrest made and only 2 resulted in an arrest, resulting in a 3.6% arrest rate.
 What can this drastically low arrest rate be due to?
 Is it because there is such a high number of killings that the police are unable to make any arrests?
 Or have the police become less invested in their work, and as a result less willing to go out, fight crime, make arrests, and make a difference?
 Take a look at this dataset on Chicago crime and be the judge for yourself.